albusdemens/TiGraMa/README.md

    * Output: `CM_alpha_R.txt`

-11. Clean the results of the Hough transform, grouping the centre of mass values.
-In this way, we determine the centre of mass of the grains and group the corresponding combined extinction spots.
+11. Clean the results of the Hough transform, grouping the centre of mass values , to avoid repetitions.
+In this way, for a given grain we determine its centre of mass and group the corresponding combined extinction spots.

    * Scripts: `Point_grouping_to_3D.m`, which calls `Plot_and_group_CM_Murofi.m`, `Clean_result_HT.m` and `Comb_im_before_reconstr.m`